 7. Exploring West Village and Soho – you probably already know about these neighborhoods, but I believe many tourists underestimate the areas, as they don’t have any super tourist spots.
 But the fun of these neighborhoods is to walk around, explore their charming streets, discover cute cafes, delicious restaurants, interesting shops.
 Allow yourself to know these little secrets of the city.

 8. Exploring the charming South Street Seaport – This was an area heavily affected by Hurricane Sandy and has recently been revitalized and continues to receive improvements.
 Located in Downtown, South Street Seaport retains a super-cute architecture with charming streets, restaurants, pubs, movie theatre, and even a Sarah Jessica Parker’s shoe store.
 And the brand new Pier 17 is located nearby, with restaurants, a rooftop with summer concerts, and incredible views of the Brooklyn Bridge.

-9. Ballet -if you’ve ever checked a Broadway musical from your list, how about adding a ballet performance?
+9. Ballet -if you’ve already checked a Broadway musical from your list, how about adding a ballet performance?
 The New York Ballet calendar has four seasons: Winter (late January to early March), Spring (late April to early June), Fall (mid-September to mid-October) and George Balanchine’s The Nutcracker (from late November to late December).
 Tickets can be purchased through the website or at the theater box office.
 Prices start at $40 on average.

 10. Sunset at Brookfield Place -the Downtown area has many famous and tourist spots – such as the 9/11 Memorial and One World Observatory.
 Be sure to stop by Brookfield Place as well!
 Although it is a luxury mall and its stores do not fit the budget of many people, the place features Le District, a French food market, and a charming outdoor area overlooking the Hudson River.
 Weather permitting, have a drink at one of the restaurants/bars, with tables outside!